-"When they arrived, they went into the synagogue of the Jews.
-These were more fair-minded than those in Thessalonica, in that they received the word with all readiness, and searched the Scriptures daily to find out whether these things were so."
-The Bereans were into truth... even if it made the squirm, or challenged their prior beliefs.
-Their question wasn't: "Do I like what I'm hearing?" or "Does this sound cool?" or "How will it benefit me?" or "Is this what my former church taught?"
+They wanted the truth even if it made them squirm - even if it challenged their preconceived notions.

+Their question wasn't: "Do I like what I'm hearing?" or "Does this sound cool?" or "How will this benefit me?" or "Is this what my former church taught?"

-No, the only question the Bereans were concerned about was, "Is this biblical?"
-We need to be Bereans!
+No, the only question the Bereans were concerned with was, "Is it biblical?"
+And we need to be Bereans!
 Check out all teaching... is it true to the Word of God?

-Even sincere pastors make mistakes.
-Check out what's taught, regardless of who's teaching.
-A pastor has a responsibility to be accurate, but it goes both ways... people also need to make sure that what he teaches is biblical.
-If I'm in error you're in danger!
+Even well-meaning pastors make mistakes.
+You need to check out what's taught, regardless of who it is that's teaching.
+Yes, a pastor has a responsibility to be accurate, but it goes both ways... you also have a responsibility to examine if what he teaches is biblical.

+If I'm in error you're in danger.